TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **[Rule 10-57] ([REF](#Applicability-of-rules-to-conformance-targets), [EXT](#Applicability-of-rules-to-conformance-targets)) (Constraint)**
 > Except as specified elsewhere in this document, any element or attribute defined within the schema SHOULD have a name that takes the form:

+- Object-class qualifier terms (0 or more).
+- An object class term (1).
+- Property qualifier terms (0 or more).
+- A property term (1).
+- Representation qualifier terms (0 or more).
+- A representation term (0 or 1).
  Consistent naming rules are helpful for users who wish to understand components with which they are unfamiliar, as well as for users to find components with known semantics.
 This rule establishes the basic structure for an element or attribute name, in line with the rules for names under [ISO 11179-5](#Appendix-A-References).
 Note that many elements with complex type should not have a representation term.